rojhanpaydar/spooky-scary-color-theme/README.md

 ![An animated looping image of a cartoon ghost flying upward and disappearing](https://media.giphy.com/media/8CZkmk6VsWmf5TfxNo/giphy.gif)
 > Credits to the original author of this gif [Finkel Band](https://giphy.com/finkelband).
 I had to speed it up and [post my own faster version of this gif](https://media.giphy.com/media/WngnWxxekMn8DIqmwQ/giphy.gif) so it would render in a faster enough time on each click!
 Also, I will not be removing this gif so it can be used forever!
-> Also, the image is transparent so appears nearly invisible if not using dark mode.
-It will change colours while in the editor!

-To add a GHOST to your editor, you'll need to paste in the following to your settings.json:
+To add a GHOST to your editor, you'll need to install the [Power Mode Extention](https://marketplace.visualstudio.com/items?itemName=hoovercj.vscode-power-mode&ssr=false#overview), and then paste in the following to your settings.json:

 ```
 // added powermode ext